AGCCS/AGCCS-CTRL22/arduino/ctrl22one/README.md

 Web-GUI for the control of a single AGCCS-CTRL22 board in standalone configuration, i.e., no wifi-mesh, no load balancing.
 The motivation here is to have a convenient basis to fine-tune the AVR firmware [Ctrl22C](../../ctrl22c/) to cope with a variety of different EVs with different sleep/wake-up behaviour and such.
 We do log to a configurable MQTT broker and accept dynamic power allocation.
 This could be interesting for charging at home from solar power when available.

-**DISCLAIMER.** Although in generally in a good shape, this is still work in progress.
+**DISCLAIMER.** Although generally in a good shape, this is still work in progress.